Different Kinds of Industries, Same Kinds of Expenditures

-In Maryland’s 2017 Legislative Session, lobbying expenditures stayed relatively stable, with the primary employers spending a total of almost $19 million, according to Common Cause Maryland’s analysis released today.
+Common Cause Maryland released this report analyzing the lobbying activity during Maryland’s 2017 Legislative Session.
+Our research found that lobbying expenditures stayed relatively stable, with the primary employers spending a total of almost $19 million.
 However, new employers and industries emerged, continuing to pour large sums of money into lobbying efforts to promote their agendas.

 Lobbying expenditures grew by a staggering 40% among the top 10 paying employers.
 Industry spending on statewide environment and utility/energy issues skyrocketed, largely driven by the debate on fracking legislation.
 Industry spending on statewide health issues dropped, marking a potential shift in focus to national health issues following a tumultuous election year.

-The amounts received by lobbyists this session remained pretty consistent, with the 110 lobbyists earning over $50,000 receiving a cumulative total of $28 million.
-Interestingly, the total amount that employers spent on lobbying decreased by 4.5% this session, yet the total amount that employers spent on lobbyists increased by 1.1%.
+The amounts received by lobbyists this session remained pretty consistent, with the 110 lobbyists earning over $50,000, for a cumulative total of $28 million.
+Interestingly, the total amount that employers spent on lobbying decreased by 4.5% this session, yet the total that employers spent on lobbyists increased by 1.1%.